jtlapp/subtap/README.md

   --debug-brk[=<p>]    Receive debugger client on port <p> (default 5858) with
                        breakpoints at start of each root subtest.
 Sets -t0.

+  --debug-port=<p>     Set default debug port to <p> instead of 5858.
+Useful in
+                       SUBTAP_ARGS to shorten --debug and --debug-brk arguments.

   -e --log-exceptions  Catch and report subtest exceptions as failed assertions.
                        Root test exceptions always terminate the run because they interrupt the numbering of root subtests.